jpadkins/rldisplay/README.md

 on macOS, or can be downloaded directly from the project's website prebuilt for Windows or the source code for \*BSD: [link.](https://www.sfml-dev.org/download/csfml/)

-Once stabilized, a header-only version of the library will be generated.
+Once stabilized, a header-only version of roguelike_display will be generated.

 ## Why